-Since both Formula 1 and the Indy Car Series are taking the weekend off, why not take a look at both competitions’ auto racing betting futures?
+Since both bet on auto racing Formula 1 and the Indy Car Series are taking the weekend off, why not take a look at both competitions’ auto racing betting futures?

 Sportsbook odds to win the 2017 F1 Drivers Championship